This vegetarian butternut squash quiche is filled with caramelized onions and goat cheese, is easy to make ahead of time, and is perfect for brunch!

 I was in love with quiche.

 This butternut squash quiche is easy to put together, and can be made ahead of time for a quick meal option.
+If you’ve got lots of butternut squash on hand, try making this butternut squash galette next!

 What is Quiche?